 Already, the central bank is “probably implementing policies it doesn’t want to,” according to former board member Mizuno, the managing director of Credit Suisse AG in Tokyo.
 The central bank “announced measures that it doesn’t necessarily think are effective” for ending deflation by expanding asset buys and setting the 1 percent inflation goal, he said in an interview on April 16.

-Goldman Sachs Group Inc. (GS) economist Naohiko Baba previously said that those moves in February were “out of character” for Shirakawa, while JPMorgan described them as a “game changer” that marked a new approach by the monetary authority.
+Goldman Sachs Group Inc. (GS:US) economist Naohiko Baba previously said that those moves in February were “out of character” for Shirakawa, while JPMorgan described them as a “game changer” that marked a new approach by the monetary authority.

 To contact the reporters on this story: Toru Fujioka in Tokyo at firstname.lastname@example.org; Masahiro Hidaka in Tokyo at email@example.com